 Eva’s sells their brioche at the Liberty Heights Fresh market.
 It’s a rich, buttery, light as air bread.
 You could also use a challah if you can’t find a good brioche.

 The blueberry compote is super easy to make in the pressure cooker.
 I posted my Pressure Cooker Blueberry Compote recipe on Pressure Cooking Today.
+Or, my quick triple berry compote would be a great addition to this French toast as well.

 I made the compote with frozen blueberries, but you could use fresh as well.
 You could also make it on the stove if you don’t have a pressure cooker.